The current members of the NAMDET Board are:

 He is well published and his specialist area of infusion devices and IV therapy has helped him develop training programmes in this high risk area.
 He has shared his research work around the world and also peer reviews articles for national journals.
 He was an advisory board member for the CHI+ MED (Computers and Human Interfacing with Medical Devices) international research project looking at usability of medical devices, front panel designs, error logs and Drug Error Reduction Software (DERS)

 Paul is currently Chairman of the NAMDET board and helps develop the new website including regular posts, news updates and alerts and dealing with members queries.

-Lead Area: Secretary, Regulatory Affairs and Quality Assurance
+Lead Area: Director of Finance, Regulatory Affairs and Quality Assurance

 John has worked within medical devices management and maintenance for over 20 years.
 He trained as a medical and dental technician at the School of Electronic Engineering, whilst serving 22 years in the Armed Forces.
 The last 9 years he has spent managing clinical engineering departments in Gosport, Brunei, The Falkland Islands and Gibraltar, as well as setting up clinical engineering departments in Kosovo and Afghanistan.
 John created the policy document for all of the medical staff in all medical facilities in Afghanistan.
-This policy is still in force and is the benchmark for total quality inspections.
+This policy was still in force until the closure of the hospital and was the benchmark for total quality inspections.